kevinvincent/ha-wyzesense/README.md

 3. Plug in the WYZE Sense hub (the usb device) into an open port on your device.

 ## Configuration
-Add the following to your configuration file
+Add the following to your configuration file and restart Home Assistant to load the configuration

 ```yaml
 - platform: wyzesense